Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Abstract

 \section{Abstract}

-Understanding the dynamical origin of high--temperature superconductivity remains a central challenge in strongly correlated quantum matter.
-Conventional treatments of quantum criticality assume overdamped Markovian dissipation governed by Ohmic Landau damping of a small number of collective modes.
-Here we show that infrared dynamics is instead controlled more generally by the relaxation-rate spectrum of the underlying dissipative many-body evolution.
-Introducing the time--scale density of states (TDOS) of collective decay modes, we derive within the Martin--Siggia--Rose--Janssen--De Dominicis framework an exact spectral representation of the collective susceptibility in terms of this relaxation spectrum.
-We demonstrate that the low--$\lambda$ scaling of the relaxation--rate spectrum directly classifies dynamical universality classes.
-In particular, a finite TDOS at vanishing relaxation rate defines a memory--dominated critical regime characterized by long--time kernels $K(t)\sim1/t$ and nonanalytic dynamical response.
-In this regime, intrinsic electronic pairing tendencies are dynamically amplified: the marginal logarithmic growth of BCS and Eliashberg theories is replaced by algebraic enhancement governed by the infrared spectral weight of slow modes.
-As a consequence, the superconducting transition temperature scales proportionally to the low--energy TDOS weight, naturally generating superconducting domes and Uemura scaling without invoking material-specific bosonic glue or fine tuning.
-The same relaxation spectrum controls anomalous normal-state dynamics, including long--time correlations and strange-metal behavior, providing a unified spectral framework for both thermodynamic and dynamical phenomena in correlated superconductors.
-These results identify dynamical spectral organization of relaxation modes as a fundamental organizing principle of quantum critical matter and establish memory--dominated criticality as a generic mechanism for enhanced superconductivity.
+Understanding the dynamical origin of high-temperature superconductivity remains a central challenge in strongly correlated quantum matter.
+Near quantum criticality, diverging correlation times reorganize the infrared dynamics into a scale-free continuum of collective relaxation processes.
+We show that the infrared behavior of interacting electrons is generically controlled by the relaxation-rate spectrum of the underlying many-body dynamics.
+Starting from a microscopic fermionic theory, we derive that the Cooper-channel kernel admits a universal spectral representation in terms of the time-scale density of states (TDOS) of collective decay modes, without invoking a specific bosonic mediator.
+The superconducting instability follows directly from the vanishing of the quadratic kernel via a standard ladder resummation and Thouless criterion, with the pairing interaction determined entirely by the infrared structure of the relaxation spectrum.
+A finite TDOS at vanishing relaxation rate produces a memory-dominated regime characterized by long-time kernels $K(t)\sim 1/t$ and logarithmic enhancement of the retarded pairing interaction, leading to a BCS-like exponential transition scale set by infrared spectral weight.
+More generally, infrared-singular spectra generate power-law response and algebraic enhancement of the transition scale.
+The same relaxation spectrum controls normal-state dynamics, giving rise to long-time correlations, non-Markovian response, and strange-metal behavior.
+These results identify the spectral organization of relaxation modes as a universal organizing principle of quantum critical matter and establish memory-dominated criticality as a natural mechanism for enhanced pairing.